 I’ll never forget the day I was diagnosed with Celiac disease.
-I often hear people say they could never give up their bread, but for me...I think every morsel of pasta I’d enjoyed my entire life flashed before my eyes and I began to question if there was any reason to go on.
-At least until a good friend saw my facebook lament and assured me that gluten free pasta does exist and my life was still very much worth living.
+I often hear people say they could never give up their bread, but for me...I think every morsel of pasta I’d enjoyed my entire life flashed before my eyes and I seriously began to wonder what I would eat.
+Several friends who were then much more knowledgeable than I responded to that post and reassured me that gluten free pasta was a thing and that I was in little danger of starving.

 Use a generous amount of boiling water.
 All pasta is best cooked in a generous amount of water.
 This is especially important for gluten free pasta.
 It seems to release more starch into the water than wheat pasta so if there isn’t enough water it can become a bit mucky.

 Add a little salt.
 Adding salt to the water boosts the flavour and helps keep it from sticking too.
 You don't need to add oil when cooking dry pasta, only the fresh stuff needs oil.

 Don't stir too much.
 Just dump the pasta into the boiling water, give it a stir to ensure it's all separated then stir only a couple of more times during cooking to ensure it hasn't started to stick.

 Simmer don't boil.
 Be gentle on your pasta!
 After you pour it into the boiling water and give it that first stir, let the water come back to a boil then turn the heat down to a simmer.
 This will keep the pasta from breaking up and from releasing too much starch.

 Do not overcook.
 This is of course important for any pasta.
 It should be served al dente; tender but still with some resistance when you bite into it.
 This is especially important for gluten free pasta.
 Because it has no gluten to hold it together, it’s not nearly so forgiving as wheat pasta and can cross the line quickly from al dente to mush.
 Start with following the cooking time on the box minus one minute.
 Then taste it and if it's not done wait another minute then test it again.